Breed Rating (57 Reviews)

 Marans can be lazy birds.
 They will get fat very easily if allowed to therefore it is best to keep them as free range as possible to prevent this.
 Marans are easy to look after and if given the space will be active.
 They are a disease resistant breed.
 Marans will produce deep brown eggs and are quite placid in nature.

-The majority of the Marans we see today in the UK are cuckoo coloured, ranging from a very dark grey colour down to silver.
+The majority of the Marans we see today in the UK are cuckoo colored, ranging from a very dark grey color down to silver.
 They have bright orange eyes and white legs.
 Best of all they produce an almost chocolate brown egg and very succulent meat.
-They were popular as show birds in the 1940s where there were far more colours including a gold colour cuckoo.
+They were popular as show birds in the 1940s where there were far more colors including a gold color cuckoo.

 Please note: All chickens listed here are for collection only.
 They cannot be delivered by the seller or by Omlet.
 The seller will send you their contact details to arrange payment and collection.

 Sorry, there are currently no Marans listed for Sale